xlecours/cbrain_javascript_client/docs/UsersApi.md

 var apiInstance = new CbrainApi.UsersApi();

 var opts = {
-  'params': new CbrainApi.Params() // Params | An object representing a new User and the autenticity token.
+  'user': new CbrainApi.User(), // User | An object representing a new User and the autenticity token.
-};
+  'noPasswordResetNeeded': 0 // Number | Do you want to force the user to reset their password upon first login };

 var callback = function(error, data, response) {